26 Different Types of Moths in Arizona

 Afflicted Dagger Moths feed on various trees, shrubs, and other woody plants, including maple, birch, oak, willow, and apple.

-They are types of moths in Arizona also known to feed on herbs such as yarrow or dandelion.
+They are types of moths in Arizona that are also known to feed on herbs such as yarrow or dandelion.

-Their larvae may cause serious damage to crops if left unchecked as they tunnel through plant tissues in search of food.
+If left unchecked, their larvae may cause serious damage to crops as they tunnel through plant tissues in search of food.

-The larvae of Afflicted Dagger Moths can be found under loose bark or in cracks in trees during the summer months.
+During the summer months, the larvae of Afflicted Dagger Moths can be found under loose bark or in cracks in trees.

-However, they are most easily spotted during their pupal stage when they cocoon themselves inside leaves or twigs, providing them with protective cover against predators.
+However, they are most easily spotted during their pupal stage, when they cocoon themselves inside leaves or twigs, which provides them with protective cover against predators.

-Control methods for this species include the removal of pupae-infested foliage and pruning or removing infested branches from tree trunks before larvae have time to pupate inside them.
+Control methods for this species include removing pupae-infested foliage and pruning or removing infested branches from tree trunks before larvae have time to pupate inside them.

 In agricultural settings, insecticides may be advised, as well as biological control agents released to reduce populations before damage occurs.